bitletorg/bitlet/README.md

 You can review this [annotated example](https://github.com/bitletorg/bitlet/wiki/Annotated-Example) for an overview on how to use the BitLet library.

 ## License
-BitLet is distributed under the LGPL 2.0 license.
+BitLet is distributed under the Apache license.
 See `src/main/resources/license.txt` for the full license terms.